-In Benin the power plugs and sockets are of type E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Benin the power plug sockets are of type E. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Benin?

-In Benin the power plugs and sockets are of type E. Check out the following pictures.
-When living in the United States of America you need a power plug adapter for sockets type E.
+In Benin the power plug sockets are of type E. Check out the following pictures.
+When living in the United Kingdom you need a power plug adapter for sockets type E.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.

 You can also check the map to see the use of different plugs and sockets in the world.

 In Benin the standard voltage is 220 V and the frequency is 50 Hz.
 You can use your electric appliances in Benin, because the standard voltage (220 V) is (more or less) the same as in the United Kingdom (230 V).
 Manufacturers take these small deviations into account.
 So you don't need a voltage converter in Benin, when living in the United Kingdom.